-As the economy gradually recovers from the global situation brought on by the pandemic, we believe Evertz is very well positioned, with the backing of our healthy balance sheet and consistent investments in our technological solutions, to benefit from an economic revival and the industry transition to IP and Cloud based solutions
+Evertz has managed through the last two years of disruption and is very well positioned, with the backing of our healthy balance sheet and consistent investments in our technological solutions, to benefit from an economic revival and the industry transition to IP and Cloud based solutions.

-Our 2022 plan is to maintain our focus on investing into new technologies, leverage and expand upon the high profile industry leading IP, IT installations and "Cloud" solutions Evertz has successfully deployed with key customers and gain broader adoption with the broadcast industry and within vertical markets.
+Our 2023 plan is to utilize our procurement and design capabilities to address the global supply chain challenges and continue to deliver for our customers, while maintaining our focus on investing into new technologies, leveraging and expanding upon the high profile industry leading IP, IT installations and "Cloud" solutions that Evertz has successfully deployed with key customers and gain broader adoption with the broadcast industry and within vertical markets.